How PIAM Helps Hospitals Enforce Role-Based Access Across Complex Workflows

 Medical students can access observation zones during supervised hours.

-Volunteer access is restricted to non-clinical zones like gift shops or lobbies.
+Volunteer access is restricted to non-clinical zones like gift shops, lobbies, or cafeteria areas.

 Business Benefits of PIAM for Role-Based Access in Healthcare